full

 Speaker:

-It seemed there wasn't a story.
+It seemed there wasn’t a story he would not try.

 Speaker: